Guide On Managing Cloud Infrastructure

 A: The three major pillars of cloud infrastructure are computing, storage, and networking.
 These elements work together to provide the resources necessary for hosting applications and managing data in the cloud.

-Q: Role of cloud infrastructure in cloud computing
+Q: What is the role of cloud infrastructure in cloud computing?

 A: Cloud infrastructure serves as the foundation for cloud computing, enabling on-demand access to computing resources.
 It supports the delivery of services and applications, facilitating scalability, flexibility, and cost efficiency for businesses.